chiayuli/My-Ph.D.-Publications/Mandarin-English-CS-data-augmentation/README.md

-The code was initially written by [Chia-Yu Li](https://github.com/chiayuli).
+The code was written by [Chia-Yu Li](https://github.com/chiayuli) and referenced from the code on the github.

 # Citations
 ```